 Comparing what one’s lifestyle will be before and after divorce is necessary if there is a disparity created because of you or your spouse’s ability to work or other factors.
 This disparity may be viewed as unconscionable if a spouse receives significantly fewer assets or income than the other.
 Often the age of the parties divorcing and the property they need to divide will impact whether support is also awarded or not.

 Always speak with a knowledgeable divorce attorney to better understand how marital asset division will affect your financial well-being.
 They can act as not just your advocate but also ensure that you receive an equitable share of property, money, and other valuables you share with your spouse.

 Learn More About Your Options in a D.C.
 High Net Worth Divorce

 When your future financial well-being is on the line, you may find yourself unsure what you can do to protect your interests during your divorce.
 In this situation, a highly trained divorce lawyer with a proven record of representing this type of divorce is crucial.
 High asset divorce is a unique type of family law.
 Any counsel you rely on should have extensive knowledge of your circumstances and help you avoid these common mistakes:

 - Being focused on winning no matter what

 - Failing to protect your resources adequately

 - Not having an asset inventory before starting a divorce

 - Being unaware of or ignoring tax liabilities

 Divorce lawyer Thomas Stahl has helped countless Maryland and DC couples settle their divorces and move on with their lives.
-As a recognized Super LawyerTM from 2019 to 2021, he has continued to prove his commitment to helping his clients achieve divorce agreements that are effective and beneficial for their needs.
+As a recognized Super LawyerTM since 2013, he has continued to prove his commitment to helping his clients achieve divorce agreements that are effective and beneficial for their needs.
 Contact his firm today at (410) 696-4326 or online to schedule a consultation.